-A friend recently asked me, “What’s the next step in human evolution?”
-As much as I have read on the topic of evolutionary biology and psychology, I had never really considered this.
-I think there are few reasons for this.
+A friend recently asked me, "What's the next step in human evolution?"
+As much as I have read about evolutionary biology and psychology, I had never considered this.
+I think there are a few reasons for this.

 These reasons are outlined below:

 There is so much misunderstanding about what evolution means.
 The first thing to remember is that evolution does not lead to better organisms.
 The engine behind evolution, or change, is natural selection.
 Dictionary.com defines natural selection as "The process in nature by which, according to Darwin's theory of evolution, only the organisms best adapted to their environment tend to survive and transmit their genetic characteristics in increasing numbers to succeeding generations while those less adapted tend to be eliminated."
 That brings us to rule 2.

 2. Evolution is simply an organism's adaptation to a local environment.

 Paleontologist Stephen Jay Gould had a great way of describing rule 2:

 Biologists continue to be amazed by the dramatic diversity of species generated over millions (and sometimes billions) of years.
 Many species are so well adapted to their local environments that their existence is necessary for the entire local ecosystem (see Interesting Thing of the Day).
 This is why scientists study ecological niches to discover significant climate changes – because these ecosystems are so sensitive to minor fluctuations in global climate.

 3. Evolution often takes major, dramatic leaps in a short time.